Medical Devices

 Definition

-Medical devices are products with a medical purpose intended by the manufacturer for use on humans.
-Medical devices are also products that contain a substance or preparations of substances, or are coated with such, which when used separately would be considered a medicinal product or component of a medicinal product (including plasma derivatives) and can have an effect on the human body in addition to the functions of the product.
+Medical devices are products intended for medical purposes, which are designed by the manufacturer for use in humans.
+Medical devices also include products that contain a substance or preparations of substances, or are coated with such, which when used separately are considered as medicinal products or components of a medicinal product (including plasma derivatives) and can have an effect on the human body in addition to the functions of the product.

-Unlike medicinal products that act pharmacologically, immunologically, or metabolically, the intended primary effect of medical devices is achieved primarily through physical means.
+Unlike medicinal products that act pharmacologically, immunologically, or metabolically, the intended main effect of medical devices is primarily achieved through physical means.

 Dr. Regina Kluge